-A sender is an Apple device that's capable of playing media back and sending it to another device, think iPhones, iPads and Macs.
-The receiver is the device that relays what's being sent - e.g. video on an Apple TV or music on an AirPlay enabled speaker.
-Apple TV is actually capable of being both a sender and a receiver - it can act as a speaker for music sent over from an iPhone, for example, but it can also ping its audio to a HomePod speaker.
+A sender is an Apple device that's capable of playing media back and sending it to another device β think iPhones, iPads and Macs.
+The receiver is the device that relays what's being sent, for example video on an Apple TV or music on an AirPlay enabled speaker.
+Apple TV is actually capable of being both a sender and a receiver β it can act as a speaker for music sent over from an iPhone, for example, but it can also ping its audio to a HomePod speaker.

 Now that the technical bit is out of the way we can concentrate on the fun part of what exactly you can beam around your house.

-Starting with the simplest AirPlay operation and, when listening to music on your iPhone or iPad - either from Apple Music or third-party apps with AirPlay built in - you can push the little AirPlay button to send that audio to a receiver.
+Let's start with the simplest AirPlay operation.
+When listening to music on your iPhone or iPad β either from Apple Music or third-party apps with AirPlay built in β you can push the little AirPlay button to send that audio to a receiver.
 If you've got a bunch of AirPlay speakers, Apple TVs and the like you'll see a menu pop up where you select the receiver you want to hear your music on.
-You can only choose one... but more on that in a bit.

-When you choose your speaker you'll hear your music played back from it and you can use that device's control method to skip songs, change the volume and the like.
-You can also still use your iOS device for controls too - so you can still scroll through Spotify for example, on your phone, to choose the tunes you want.
+When you choose your speaker you'll hear your music played back from it, and you can use that device's control method to skip songs, change the volume and the like.
+You can still use your iOS device for controls too β so you can still scroll through Spotify, for example, on your phone, to choose the tunes you want.

-From an iOS device you can also fire over visuals - think photos and videos from your stream, and movies from iTunes and third-party apps - to an Apple TV.
+From an iOS device you can also fire over visuals β think photos and videos from your stream, and movies from iTunes and third-party apps β to an Apple TV.
 It's the same little button that appears and, from Control Center, you can also mirror your iPhone or iPad's display.
 Mirroring on AirPlay was a little bit choppy.
 Apple says AirPlay 2 fixes this, but we've yet to test it.

-Confusingly, you'll sometimes see an AirPlay icon appear when you're watching a video and you'll click it and you'll find that only the audio is sent over.
-Thems the breaks we're afraid - the world of third-party AirPlay can be an annoying place.
+Confusingly, you'll sometimes see an AirPlay icon appear when you're watching a video and you'll click it to find that only the audio is sent over.
+Thems the breaks we're afraid β the world of third-party AirPlay can be an annoying place.

 For example, fire up a YouTube video on Safari and you'll see the AirPlay logo and you can relay the video over to your Apple TV.
 However, load the same YouTube URL on Chrome and the option is gone (replaced by a Chromecast logo, the sneaky so and sos).